All posts

 • Turkish passport accepted for identity verification

-• Provides local USD account details (ACH routing and account number) for receiving US domestic payments
+• Local USD account details (ACH routing + account number) for receiving US domestic payments

-• Also provides TRY account details for receiving Turkish domestic payments
+• TRY account details for receiving Turkish domestic payments

-• Mid-market exchange rate conversions between USD and TRY with transparent fees (typically 0.4-0.6% for USD→TRY)
+• Mid-market exchange rate with transparent fees (typically 0.4-0.6% for USD to TRY)

 • Not FDIC-insured — funds are safeguarded in ring-fenced accounts at partner banks